madetech/learn/katas/tennis/README.md

 # Tennis

 This Kata is about implementing a simple tennis game.

-I came up with it while thinking about Wii tennis, where they have simplified tennis, so each set is one game.
+Rather than using standard Tennis scoring, **we consider scoring in Wii tennis**, which has a simplified version of tennis, so each set is one game.

-The scoring system is rather simple:
+The scoring system is as follows:

 1. Each player can have either of these points in one game 0 15 30 40

 2. If you have 40 and you win the ball you win the game, however there are special rules.

-3. If both have 40 the players are deuce. a.
-If the game is in deuce, the winner of a ball will have advantage and game ball. b.
-If the player with advantage wins the ball they win the game c.
+3. If both have 40 the players are deuce.
+  - a.
+If the game is in deuce, the winner of a ball will have advantage and game ball.
+  - b.
+If the player with advantage wins the ball they win the game
+  - c.
 If the player without advantage wins they are back at deuce.

-===== Alternate description of the rules per Wikipedia ( http://en.wikipedia.org/wiki/Tennis#Scoring ):
+## Alternative description of rules

 1. A game is won by the first player to have won at least four points in total and at least two points more than the opponent.